txdat/notes/obsidian/computer science/database/CMU 15-445_645/ch1. relational model.md

 - queries
 	- relational model is independent of any query implementation
 - conflict-free replicated data type (CRDT)
-	- for distributing data structure that allows local updates to be made independently, and the states eventually converage
+	- for distributing data structure that allows local updates to be made independently, and the states eventually converge
-	- a family of replicated data types with a common set of properties that enable operations to always converage to a final state consistent among all replicas
+	- a family of replicated data types with a common set of properties that enable operations to always converge to a final state consistent among all replicas
-	- perform replication as commutative operations (the order doesnt matter)
+	- perform replication as commutative operations (the order doesn't matter)
 	- eventual consistency vs strong consistency?
-		- strong consistency propagates any update to all copies of data (keep the same order). when a entity makes update, all other replicas are locked to avoid conflicts -> neednt for real-time performance -> eventual consistency (regardless of the order of update events -> resolve conflicts of concurrent updates)
+		- strong consistency propagates any update to all copies of data (keep the same order). when a entity makes update, all other replicas are locked to avoid conflicts -> no need for real-time performance -> eventual consistency (regardless of the order of update events -> resolve conflicts of concurrent updates)
 - another data models
 	- document
 		- collection of record documents containing a hierarchy of named field/value pairs
 		- tightly coupling objects and databases
 		- some databases: mongodb, ...
 	- vector
-		- use for nearest neighbor searching by embedded vectors (exact or approximate), maily for ML systems
+		- use for nearest neighbor searching by embedded vectors (exact or approximate), mainly for ML systems